-Table 2.
-Categorization of consensus map constructs into main themes
+Table 2: Categorization of consensus map constructs into main themes

 Consensus Map Constructs Main Theme

-There is no supporting evidence
+There is no supporting evidence The vagueness of SME's accounting information

 There are no detailed records

 There is no separation of personal and business affairs.
-The vagueness of SME's

-The accounting tool is not used. accounting information
+The accounting tool is not used.

 SMEs accounting information is not accurate.

 Unreliable SMEs financial condition

-The need for cross-checking
+The need for cross-checking The use of alternative information

-Communication with SMEs The same of all a marking in fermionic
+Communication with SMEs

-Character and Lifestyle of SMEs The use of alternative information
+Character and Lifestyle of SMEs

 The ability of SMEs to manage their business

-Assessment of SMEs financial condition
+Assessment of SMEs financial condition Dual roles of credit analyst

-Presentation of SMEs accounting information Dual roles of credit analyst
+Presentation of SMEs accounting information

 Risk of misjudgement

-Assessment of business prospectus
+Assessment of business prospectus The use of information in credit decision making

-Assessment 25 rojected cash flows The use of information in credit decision making
+Assessment of projected cash flows

-Assessment of business sustainability decision making
+Assessment of business sustainability

-4.3.
-Discussion
+4.3 Discussion